adriengivry/Unity-Scripts-For-Beginners/README.md

-# Unity beginner script toolbox
+# Unity Scripts For Beginners
 This repository aim to give beginners some examples of scripts that they can freely use in their Unity projects.

 ## What kind of script will you find in this repository ?